frankmarmier/guided-exercise-mern-street-art/README.md

 In this project, you will build a complete fullstack application where users go create/read/update/delete street arts.

-A demo is available here: https://mern-street-arts.herokuapp.com (the map is not available)
+A demo is available here: https://mern-street-arts.herokuapp.com (the map is not available).

 This project will rely on the following technologies:
 - Front-end: